By Dr. Jesse Riley, MS DC

 To Ice Or to Heat, That Is the Question!

-We get the question, “Should I use ice or heat for my knee pain?” all the time, and for good reason.
+We get the question, “Should I use ice or heat for my area of pain?” all the time, and for good reason.
 The RICE (rest, ice, compression, elevation) principle has been around for years and it’s just easy, right?

 For example, in Dr. Jesse’s personal experience with pains he’s had (yes, he’s human), he enjoys heat more so than cold because he PERSONALLY feels like it relaxes his body more.